 Kimberly is a Licensed Professional Counselor (LPC) and Registered Art Therapist (ATR).
 She graduated from Eastern Virginia Medical School - Art Therapy and Counseling Program in 2000 and has experience working with others individually or in group settings with a variety of mental health concerns including, but not limited to, depression, anxiety, substance abuse and recovery, identity, and self-esteem.
 Kimberly’s years of experience include residential and day school treatment with children and adolescents, art therapy treatment with the military, school-based art therapy groups, and group work with substance abuse and trauma due to abuse.
 Kimberly uses a Person-Centered and Strengths-Based approach integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Guided Imagery, Psycho-education, and Mindfulness to foster growth and help clients meet their full potential.
 Kimberly recognizes the power of the therapeutic relationship and will provide a safe, non-judgemental environment to explore thoughts, ideas and feelings.
 Counseling sessions will be a collaborative effort to develop effective tools and techniques to handle life challenges.
 She is a member of the American Art Therapy Association, Virginia Art Therapy Association, and owner and instructor of Hands on Art, teaching and conducting creative art workshops and classes throughout Virginia Beach.

-Mary is a counseling resident at Cova.
-She obtained her Masters in Professional Counseling from Liberty University, and is working towards licensure as a Professional Counselor.
+Mary is a Licensed Professional Counselor at Cova.
+She joined the team while finishing her requirements for licensure, and continues her good work helping numerous individuals through CoVa.
 She uses a mobilizing, solution-focused approach to crisis intervention, personal coaching, and recovery processes.
 Her theoretical standpoint embodies DBT and CBT principles, mindfulness, psychoeducation, philosophical inquisition, exposure/immersion therapy, graduated acceptance therapy, art as therapy, and other creative outlets to animate the mirth of self-understanding.
 While trying to detangle life’s serious issues, she tries to align with the client a sense of bonding, respect, empathy, perspective, direction, and (comic) relief.
 She believes that one of the most therapeutic things in life is a laugh.